wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
+ = Version 6.2.0 =
+  * New Poll navigation bar
+  * New languages - Dutch, Albanian, Lithuanian
  = Version 6.1.0 =
   * New dashboard and site header
   * Poll was translated to the following languages - Swedish, Turkish, Chinese, Japanese, Korean